Learn about many of the available medications in our database.

 The usual recommended dose for schizophrenia treatment is 5 mg taken twice daily.

-The usual recommended dose for bipolar disorder treatment is 5 mg to 10 mg taken twice daily.
+The usual starting dose for bipolar disorder treatment is 5 mg twice daily.
+Depending on how well the medication works for you and how well it is tolerated, your doctor may recommend increasing the dose to 10 mg twice daily.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.